DeepRank/deeprank2/docs/features.md

 - `variant_res`: One hot encoding of variant amino acid (size 20).
 - `diff_charge`, `diff_polarity`, `diff_size`, `diff_mass`, `diff_pI`, `diff_hb_donors`, `diff_hb_acceptors`: Subtraction of the wildtype value of indicated feature from the variant value.
 For example, if the variant has 4 hb_donors and the wildtype has 5, then `diff_hb_donors == -1`.

-### `deeprankcore.features.conservation`
+### Conservation features: `deeprankcore.features.conservation`

-- `pssm`: It represents the row of the position weight matrix (PWM) relative to the amino acid, which in turns represents the conservation of the amino acid along all the 20 amino acids.
-In the atomic graph case, it represents the PWM row relative to the amino acid to which the atom belongs.
-Array of int values of length 20.
+- `pssm`: Position-specific scoring matrix (also known as position weight matrix, PWM) values relative to the residue, is a score of the conservation of the amino acid along all 20 amino acids.
-- `info_content`: It represents how different a given PWM (row) for a given amino acid is from a uniform distribution.
-Float value.
+- `info_content`: Information content: difference between the given PSSM for an amino acid and a uniform distribution (float).
-- `conservation`: If a variant is present, it represents the conservation of the amino acid variant.
-Float value.
+- `conservation` (only used in SingleVariantQueries): Conservation of the wild type amino acid (float). *More details required.*
-- `diff_conservation`: If a variant is present, it represents the difference between the conservation of the variant and the conservation of the wild type amino acid.
+- `diff_conservation` (only used in SingleVariantQueries): Subtraction of wildtype conservation from the variant conservation (float).

 ### `deeprankcore.features.exposure`